amiyaraman/Doctor-Search-System/README.md

-Certainly!
-Below is an example of a README file for your GitHub repository, explaining the usage and endpoints of your API.
-You can modify it further to suit your specific project details.

----

-# Doctor-Patient Suggestion System
+# Doctor Search System

-Welcome to the Doctor-Patient Suggestion System, a Spring Boot application for managing doctors, patients, and their medical symptoms.
+Welcome to the Doctor Search System, a Spring Boot application for managing doctors, patients, and their medical symptoms.
 This application provides APIs to add doctors and patients, as well as suggest suitable doctors based on a patient's symptoms.

 ## API Endpoints